salah-mo/elite-coffee-demo-0.0.2/docs/ODOO_INTEGRATION.md

 # ODOO_PASSWORD=optional_password_fallback
 ODOO_TIMEOUT_MS=20000       # optional
-ODOO_INSECURE_SSL=true      # dev only; allows self-signed certs
+ODOO_INSECURE_SSL=true      # dev only; allows self-signed certs ODOO_MENU_CACHE_TTL_MS=0    # optional; 0 = always fetch fresh menu data
 ```

+If you expect the menu to update frequently, leave `ODOO_MENU_CACHE_TTL_MS` unset or at `0` so every request pulls live data from Odoo.
+Set it to a positive number (milliseconds) only when you want to cache categories/items temporarily for performance.

 Restart the dev server after changing env vars.